-God the Father, Son and Holy Spirit moves ecstatically in self-emptying love.
+The ecstatic love of God the Father moves to send the Son and the Spirit to live kenotically 'for us and our salvation.'
+The unitive love that exists in the fellowship of God the Father, Son and Holy Spirit moves ecstatically in self-emptying love.
 This is God's mission.
 God who delights over us is a God who exists ecstatically to deliver us, making room, opening space, a "broad place" for us to delight in the fellowship of triune love and move in the same unitive love in the missio dei.
 (Psalm 18:19)

 This fellowship of unitive love is not constituted by a single static substance or Subject, but rather by ecstatic love for and in the other.
 The one is in the other and the difference of Father, Son and Holy Spirit is constituted by virtue of the free relations of love.
-As the Father is totally in the Son and totally in the Spirit communicating the Father's will to the Son, the Father opens up space for the Son totally in the Father and totally in the Spirit to become obedient to the will of the Father, while the Spirit is totally in the Father and totally in the Son making room, enabling and empowering the Son to do the will of the Father.
-These mutually indwelling relations are relations of kenotic (self-surrendering, self-giving, self-sacrificing) and ecstatic love.
+As the Father is totally in the Son and totally in the Spirit communicating the Father's will to the Son, the Father opens up space for the Son totally in the Father and totally in the Spirit to become obedient to the will of the Father, while the Spirit is totally in the Father and totally in the Son making room, enabling and empowering the Son to do the will of the Father.22 These mutually indwelling relations are relations of kenotic (self-surrendering, self-giving, self-sacrificing) and ecstatic love.